LocalEpi/LEMMA-Shiny/src/scenarios.md

 Select a California county and run a potential scenario.
 The model is fit in the same manner as described on the "Forecasts" tab, and then is sampled to project a possible scenario.
 The scenario parameters under user control are listed below.

   * **Vaccine uptake**: select vaccine uptake proportion (vaccination will continue in model until this uptake percentage is reached) for each age group.
 Values outside of [0,100] will be clipped to those min/max values.
-  * **UK variant growth**: select the growth rate of the B.1.1.7 variant of SARS-CoV-2 as a percentage; 0 corresponds to no growth relative to other variants (wild type), 1 corresponds to a growth rate equal to twice the wild type variant.
+  * **Alpha variant growth**: select the daily growth rate of the B.1.1.7 variant of SARS-CoV-2 as a percentage (e.g 3 = 3% growth per day)
-  * **BR variant growth**: select the growth rate of the P.1 variant of SARS-CoV-2, also specified as a percentage.
+  * **Beta variant growth**: select the daily growth rate of the P.1 variant of SARS-CoV-2, also specified as a percentage (e.g 3 = 3% growth per day)
-  * **IN variant growth**: select the growth rate of the B.1.617.2 variant of SARS-CoV-2, also specified as a percentage.
+  * **Delta variant growth**: select the daily growth rate of the B.1.617.2 variant of SARS-CoV-2, also specified as a percentage (e.g 3 = 3% growth per day)
-  * **Reopening**: the proportion of pre-pandemic activity that will be returned to after full reopening
+  * **Increase in effective contact rate on June 15 (%)**: Increase in effective contact rate due to reopening.
+This is the mean of the prior distribution - the posterior will be adjusted using observed data.
   * **Detailed vaccine availability**: if "no", daily vaccine availability is set to the "baseline" amount, and actual doses will be given until the targets specified by uptake percentages are hit, at the rate from the last day of data.
 Set this to "yes" to get access to more options on daily vaccine availability, given below:
     * **Daily increase in available doses (mRNA vaccines)**: the daily rate of increase (decrease) in available mRNA (Pfizer & Moderna) vaccine doses.
     * **Daily increase in available doses (J&J vaccine)**: the daily rate of increase (decrease) in available Johnson & Johnson vaccine doses.